Menu

 Fire rated (Type X) Gypsum boards

-Gypsum board with glass fiber in the gypsum core provide better fire resistance than gypsum board without glass fiber.
+Gypsum board with glass fibre in the gypsum core provide better fire resistance than gypsum board without glass fibre.
 This is due to the fact that the lighter the gypsum board is, the more easily it cracks, and the more cracks it has, the more susceptible it is to disintegration in a fire.
-The glass fiber in the core helps keep the gypsum board together.
-When there is more than one layer of gypsum board on each side of the assembly, the presence of glass fiber in the gypsum core has less effect.
+The glass fibre in the core helps keep the gypsum board together.
+When there is more than one layer of gypsum board on each side of the assembly, the presence of glass fibre in the gypsum core has less effect.

 In homes, use of fire rated drywall is required by building codes on interior and exterior walls near furnaces and utility rooms.
 Fire rated drywall can also be put up in a basement or other places where a wood stove might be used or around the opening of a fireplace.
 In commercial buildings, Type X gypsum boards are installed on walls and ceilings to comply with building codes for fire partitions and assemblies.